ibm-cloud-docs/EventStreams/known_restrictions.md

 {: #jvm_ttl notoc}

 * To modify the JVM's TTL for all applications, set the <code>networkaddress.cache.ttl</code> value in the <code><var class="keyword varname">$JAVA_HOME</var>/jre/lib/security/java.security</code> file.
-* To modify the JVM TTL for a given application, set the <code>networkaddress.cache.ttl</code> in your application code as follows:
+* To modify the JVM TTL for a specific application, set the <code>networkaddress.cache.ttl</code> in your application code.
 ```
 java.security.Security.setProperty("networkaddress.cache.ttl" , "30");
 ```